derhuerst/vbb-rest/docs/index.md

 Returns departures at a station.
 To maintain backwards compatibility, this route has two modes of operation (see below).

-*Note:* As stated in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format), the returned `departure` and `arrival` times include the current delay.
+*Note:* As stated in the [*Friendly Public Transport Format* `1.0.1`](https://github.com/public-transport/friendly-public-transport-format/blob/1.0.1/spec/readme.md), the returned `departure` and `arrival` times include the current delay.

 `Content-Type`: `application/json`

 ### with `nextStation`

-**If you provide a station ID with the `nextStation` parameter, [`vbb-departures-in-direction`](https://github.com/derhuerst/vbb-departures-in-direction#usage) will be used to filter by direction.** Only departures with this station as their *next* stop will be returned.
+**If you provide a station ID with the `nextStation` parameter, [`hafas-departures-in-direction`](https://github.com/derhuerst/hafas-departures-in-direction#usage) will be used to filter by direction.** Only departures with this station as their *next* stop will be returned.

 You may then add these parameters: